rails/rails/guides/source/active_support_core_extensions.md

 The method `to_formatted_s` acts like `to_s` by default.

 If the array contains items that respond to `id`, however, the symbol `:db` may be passed as argument.
-That's typically used with collections of ActiveRecord objects.
+That's typically used with collections of Active Record objects.
 Returned strings are:

 ```ruby
 [].to_formatted_s(:db)            # => "null"